When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 225 Two Lights Rd, Cape Elizabeth, ME

-The lobster roll is fantastic and so is the view at The Lobster Shack at Two Lights.
+The lobster roll at The Lobster Shack at Two Lights is fantastic, along with the scenic views.

-There is plenty of outdoor seating with ocean views.
-If it is chilly during your visit, there is indoor dining as well.
+There is plenty of outdoor seating with deep blue ocean views.

 During our visit, we ordered two Lobster Roll Boats and Lobster stew.
-This restaurant is typically open seasonally in May until late October so plan accordingly.
+This restaurant is typically open seasonally from May until late October, so plan accordingly.

 Portland Breakwater Lighthouse (Bug Light)